UnofficialJuliaMirror/MirrorUpdater.jl/README.md

 ### Step 4

 In the "Cron Jobs" section of the Travis settings page, [create a new cron job for your fork](https://docs.travis-ci.com/user/cron-jobs/#adding-cron-jobs).
 For "Branch", select `master`.
 For "Interval", select whatever you like (I recommend `daily` or `weekly`).
-For "Options", select `Always Run`.
+For "Options", I recommend selecting `Do not run if there has been a build in the last 24h`.